 As web designers, we’re always looking for ways to be more productive.
 Getting more work done in less time while at the same time maintaining (or improving) our products’ quality is a lifelong quest for many of us.

-CodeMyConcept, a PSD to HTML service aimed at agencies and freelancers, is giving 4 lucky Six Revisions winners each a $250 gift card for use on their services.
-Please continue reading to learn how you can win this awesome prize.
+CodeMyConcept, a PSD to HTML service aimed at agencies and freelancers, is giving away four $250 gift cards for use on their services.

 Humans are logical creatures, and as surprising as this might be, when we visit a website our minds make a series of decisions that affect the actions we take.
 The ability to reason enables us to form judgments, reach conclusions and make decisions.
 If, on the web, we weren’t able to think on the spot and then take action, we would trap ourselves in crippling situations of mindless clicking.